|About Broken leg signs Immediate first aid Treatment Home care|

 Cats with fractures will need to be carefully examined by your veterinarian as they may have other injuries such as a broken pelvis, organs, and soft tissue damage (to name a few).

-Treatment depends on the nature of the fracture and will require internal or external fixation to stabilise the bone.
+Treatment will depend on the nature of the fracture and will require internal or external fixation to stabilise the bone.

 This method can treat minor breaks.